terra-money/docs/docs/Tutorials/Get-started/Terra-Station-mobile.md

 Follow these steps to fill your wallet with tokens.

 1. Purchase your tokens using any exchange that supports Terra.
-Visit the [Integrations page](https://docs.terra.money/Reference/integrations.html#exchanges) to view all current exchanges.
+To view a list of current exchanges, visit the [Integrations page](https://docs.terra.money/Reference/integrations.html#exchanges)

-2. Withdraw any Terra network supported token from your exchange.
+2. Withdraw any token supported by the Terra network from your exchange.
 Every exchange is different.
 Please visit your exchange's web page for guides on how to withdraw tokens.
+Use the following steps as a generic guide.

-3. View your Terra Station wallet address by opening the Terra Station.
-Your wallet address is at the top near your wallet name.
-Your wallet adress will look like this: `terra1hm4grlwkt26tccr4vclwjz3elgh224wquctwye`
+3. To receive tokens to your wallet, use your wallet address.
+Your wallet address will appear at the top of the Terra station Desktop app near your wallet name.
+Your wallet address will look like this: `terra1hm4grlwkt26tccr4vclwjz3elgh224wquctwye`

-4. Double check your wallet address is correct before sending.
+4. Double-check your wallet address is correct before sending.

-5. Send the tokens to your Terra Station wallet address.
+5. Send the tokens from the exchange to your Terra Station wallet address.

 :::warning Waiting times for transfers
-When you transfer tokens from an exchange to Terra, there may be waiting period before the tokens appear in your wallet.
-Don't panic, this waiting period is normal and varies depending on the exchange.
+When you transfer tokens from an exchange to Terra, some time will pass before the tokens appear in your wallet.
+Don't panic.
+This waiting period is normal and varies depending on the exchange.
 If a transfer does not appear immediately, check back after some time.
 :::

-Now you have Tokens on Terra!
+Now you have tokens on Terra!

 ## Swap coins